treeverse/lakeFS/design/open/commit-metadata/airflow.md

 compatible_:

 * Airflow metadata added today should remain usable.
-* **If** we ever add UI support for metadata from another (non-Airflow) system, it should work with metadata added today.
+* If all goes well eventually we will add more generic UI support for metadata from other non-Airflow systems.
+Metadata added today should ideally work there without carving out special cases.
+So it needs to be self-contained -- for instance, an "Airflow" label should be derivable from the metadata.

 ### Source of truth